adanieljohnson/SWP_student_writing_guide/docs/750-Annotated-Bibliography.md

 ## Instructor Professional Development

+> Few STEM faculty are professionally trained to teach writing.
+We have a great deal we can learn from the WAC/WID community ourselves, and there are important lessons to be passed along to GTAs.

 Hall, E., & Hughes, B. (2011).
 Preparing Faculty, Professionalizing Fellows: Keys to Success with Undergraduate Writing Fellows in WAC. _The WAC Journal_, _22_(1), 21–40.
 [Link to source.](https://doi.org/10.37514/WAC-J.2011.22.1.03)